theproductiveprogrammer/jt/README.md

 // header => { iss: "authSvc", sub: "userRoles", exp: 1630730447160 }
 ```

-You can also simply decode the token without checking it if desired:
+You can also simply decode the token without checking it you desire:

 ```javascript
 jt.decode(token, (err, payload, header) => ...)